King Edward's School Home Old Edwardians Website

 1957

-Entrepreneur; has been successful on both sides of the Atlantic in music publishing and is now a theatrical producer and agent; member of the Council of the Theatrical Managers' Association, and of the Theatre Advisory Council.
+Entrepreneur; founder of Transatlantic Records, and later a theatrical producer and agent; member of the Council of the Theatrical Managers' Association, and of the Theatre Advisory Council.

 Lee, Kevin (Kevin Elyot)